How is Zeffy free?

 • Political activity: Limited.
 Cannot engage in substantial lobbying or any political campaign activities.

-• Disclosure: Must disclose donors of $5,000 or more to the IRS (though this information is not made public).
+• Disclosure: Must disclose donors of $5,000 or more to the IRS (though this information is not public).

 • Examples: Libraries, religious organizations, etc.